ftg-iran/ddpabp-persian/10- Dealing with Legacy Code/README.md

 setting was deprecated since version 1.5) and match them to your legacy code.
 Once you pinpoint the correct Django Version, then you can move on to analyzing the code.

-`Pipenv`, a recent but `officially recommended` Python packaging tool, aims to solve many of these problems.
+[Pipenv](https://docs.pipenv.org/), a recent but [officially recommended](https://packaging.python.org/tutorials/managing-dependencies/#installing-pipenv) Python packaging tool, aims to solve many of these problems.
 It combines the functionality of `pip` and `virtualenv` so that when you install a package, it updates its requirements file (called pipenv) automatically.
 Last but not least, it enables repeatable builds using a `Pipenv.lock` file, which is fully pinned and includes hashes.

 ## Where are the files?
 This is not PHP